zeusops/mission-templates/README.md

 The templates have been created by [Dyzalonius](https://github.com/Dyzalonius) and [Gehock](https://github.com/Gehock).

+The [load screen images](loadscreens) have been created by S. Holm.

 # How To Use The Template

 1. Clone the repository or [download the ZIP file](https://github.com/zeusops/mission-templates/archive/master.zip).